kaziridwan/ender3-ultra/README.md

 3. Linear Y axis rails
 4. Load Cell based Z Offset on Hotbed (Can be based on PRtouch on Ender 3v3 se/ke )
 5. BTT Eddy
+6. Linear Z axis rails (actually this seem to be more important than Y axis, because Z v-slot wheels seems to loosen up due to added weight, and needs to be tightened as a regular maintenance every few months)

 ## Mods on order of priority